hapass/bullet_simulator/README.md

 Friday:

 1. Optimize drawing and collision detection as much as possible.
-    * Try using broad and narrow collision phases.
+    * try using broad and narrow collision phases

 Saturday: